-- Filters: In the option panel you can find different filters that apply to rare NPCs.
-If you have filtered a rare, individually or by zone, you won't ever see its icon on the minimap.
+- Filters: In the option panel you can find different filters that apply to rare NPCs/Containers.
+If you have filtered a rare, individually, by zone or by missing collectibles, you won’t ever see its icon on the minimap.

-- Individual filter: You can filter specific rares directly from the option panel or using the button "-" that appears on the main button when you find a rare.
+- Individual filter: You can filter specific rare NPCs directly from the option panel or using the button “-” that appears on the main button when you find a rare.

 - Zone filter: You can filter a whole area so you won’t get alerts in that zone or icons on your map.

 - Missing collectibles: You can filter rare NPCs/Containers by their loot.
 This option will look for all the missing collectibles (pets, mounts, toys and/or appearances) in the database and will filter every single NPC/Container that doesn’t drop any missing collectible.